vdarkobar/scripts/misc/matrix-how-to.md

 The `.well-known/matrix/server` response tells federation clients to connect on port 443 instead of the default 8448.
 If this file isn't served, clients fall back to 8448 which isn't open.

-Fix: ensure the NPM Advanced tab for `matrix.example.com` contains the `.well-known` location blocks (see Step 5).
+Fix: ensure the Custom Nginx Configuration for `matrix.example.com` contains the `.well-known` location blocks (see Step 5).

 ### Synapse not starting